Rowena Guanzon

 Maria Rowena Amelia Villena Guanzon ([rɔˈwena ˈgwanzon], born August 29, 1957), is a Filipina lawyer, public servant, and politician who notably served as Philippine Commission on Elections commissioner from 2015 to 2022 under President Benigno Aquino III and President Rodrigo Duterte.
 She had been an audit commissioner before taking office at the Philippine Commission on Elections in February 2015.

-Guanzon was mayor of Cadiz in Negros Occidental until 1992, and also served as chief of staff to late Senator Miriam Defensor Santiago, whom she still considers a role model.
+Guanzon was mayor of Cadiz in Negros Occidental until 1992, and also served as chief of staff to Senator Miriam Defensor Santiago.

 Early life and education

-Guanzon was born on August 29, 1957 to the prominent Guanzon family of Negros Occidental, known for its sugarcane plantations or haciendas.
+Guanzon was born on August 29, 1957, to the prominent Guanzon family of Negros Occidental, known for its sugarcane plantations or haciendas.
 Her father is now-retired Regional Trial Court judge Sixto Roxas Guanzon, while her mother, Elvira Causing Villena, is a lawyer and former Cadiz vice-mayor.